craigmcc/oauth-orchestrator/README.md

 ```

 This handler will be called whenever the Orchestrator needs
 to create a new access token.
-This will happen in at least
+This will happen in
 the following scenarios:
-- A newly logging in user is sucessfully authenticated,
+- A newly logging in user is successfully authenticated,
   and needs to receive an access token for use on all
   the subsequent API requests for that user.
 - An existing logged in user has a valid access token, but